 However, the concern over reduced effectiveness of antibiotics is real and needs to be addressed.
 Antibiotic resistance occurs naturally over time.
 All those involved - the human, animal, and environmental health communities - must take responsibility and work together to develop long-term, responsible solutions.

 Elanco is committed to bringing greater clarity to issues around antibiotic stewardship and engaging in collectively shaping science-based recommendations on responsible use, animal welfare, and the long term sustainability of the food system.
-Last June, leaders from across human and animal health gathered at the U.S. White House to further antibiotic stewardship and protect long-term effectiveness of antibiotics.
+In June of 2015, leaders from across human and animal health gathered at the U.S. White House to further antibiotic stewardship and protect long-term effectiveness of antibiotics.
 Building on the collaboration created at that event, Elanco has developed an aggressive, multifaceted plan to combat antibiotic resistance, which includes significant research investment and a landmark, first-of-its-kind One Health Antibiotic Stewardship Summit for global animal protein industry and food chain leaders.